 The walk to the creek that flows into Engadine Falls (which doesn’t offer a view) is easy, but to reach the base requires a scramble.
 It’s not overly difficult, but it is rocky and has some loose soil.
 It’s also a touch slippery in places after rain and you need the rain in order to make the trip worthwhile.

 The path is shared with cyclists, but we only saw one bike and there is plenty of room to keep your distance.
-The walk took us 45 minutes to get to the falls, but we probably spent 15 minutes on the scramble to ensure we didn’t slip!
+It took us 45 minutes to get to the falls, but we probably spent 15 minutes on the scramble to ensure we didn’t slip!
 Once we knew the route, the scramble took only 5 minutes on the way back - but it’s easier going uphill too as there’s less slip risk!

 Starting the trail: finding the top of the falls